spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-product-configuration-feature.md

 Make sure the plugins work correctly:

 1. Log in as an agent assist.
-2. Add a configurable product with incomplete configuration to a cart.
+2. Add a configurable product with incomplete configuration to the cart.
 3. Select **Save** or **Save and Back to Edit**.
 4. Make sure that the validation error message appears.